Tylous/SniffAir/README.md

 [+] Proof Packet - Parses Database or .pcapdump Files Extracting all Packets Related to the Inscope SSDIS [+] Run Hidden SSID - Discovers the Names of HIDDEN SSIDS [+] Suspicious AP - Looks for Access Points that: Is On Different Channel, use a Different Vendor or Encrpytion Type Then the Rest of The Network
+[+] Wigle Search SSID - Queries wigle for SSID (i.e. Bob's wifi) [+] Wigle Search MAC - Queries wigle for all observations of a single mac address
  >>  [demo]#
  >>  [demo]# use Captive Portal
  >>  [demo][Captive Portal]# info